(Updated: December 2025)

 Brightest Tactical Flashlight: Nitecore TM20K

-• Price: ~$300(Check latest price)
+- Price: ~$300(Check latest price)

-• Output: 20,000lm(Turbo), ~1,000lm (sustained)
+- Output: 20,000lm(Turbo), ~1,000lm (sustained)

-• Range: 290m (317yds)
+- Range: 290m (317yds)

-• Weight: 422g (14.9 oz)
+- Weight: 422g (14.9 oz)

 I should point out that the TM20k’s massive output is only for a short time due to heat and heavy battery discharge.

-Nitecore was able to cram 2 high-drain 21700 batteries into slim profile.
+Nitecore was able to cram 2 high-drain 21700 batteries into a slim profile.
 TM20K is a refreshingly unique design boasting multi-tail switch control, epic power, and up to 13 hours of endurance on low.
 Nitecore makes premium professional-grade flashlights so you’ll be paying around 300 bucks for this puppy.

 This flashlight has won a 2022 Reddot design award.
 It’s a beautiful and original-looking flashlight that is ideal for law enforcement.